krampstudio/aja.js/README.md

  - _0.1.0_ : initial release
  - _0.2.0_ : added support of new HTTP methods (trace, patch and connect)
+ - _0.3.0_ : support new request type : script

 ## License